Selected Educational Outcome

 |Total Hours Required for the Degree||120|

-- The 12-hour lab science requirement must include a two-course sequence.
-All three courses must be from Area D.2.a.
+- The 12-hour lab science requirement must include a two-course sequence from Area D.2.a.
 Students not completing these requirements in their Core Curriculum must complete them with elective courses.

-- Students must receive a “C” or better in all of the lower division mathematics and computer science courses completed to satisfy the degree requirements.
+- Students must receive a “C” or better in all of the mathematics and computer science courses completed to satisfy the degree requirements.

 - Students may use CS 4800 only one time to fulfill the additional 3000-level or 4000-level courses in the Senior College Curriculum.